 The first women engineering students entered British universities during the years shortly before World War One.
 Many of these pioneers, such as Rachel Parsons, came from families with strong engineering traditions and benefitted from their support and access to practical experience in the family firm.
-Others, such as Dorothèe Pullinger, used family connections to secure a more hand-on training, in her case starting in the drawing offices of a car firm managed by her father.
+Others, such as Dorothèe Pullinger (below left), used family connections to secure a more hand-on training, in her case starting in the drawing offices of a car firm managed by her father.
 Employment prospects were initially limited to those that could be secured through personal contacts, but during World War One they improved dramatically when the influx of women into munitions factories brought a demand for women with engineering expertise to train and supervise them.

 At the end of the conflict these women industrial workers were expected to return to the home or to domestic service, enforced in many sectors by the Restoration of Pre-War Practices Act.
 Prospects for professional women also looked bleak, despite the passing of the Sex Disqualification (Removal) Act in 1919.
 This prompted a group of them to establish the Women’s Engineering Society (WES), with Caroline Haslett as the first Secretary and Rachel Parsons as President.
 This was a campaigning organisation with a practical approach to feminist activism through efforts to maintain and enhance opportunities for women in engineering, to develop support networks for women engineers and to use engineering expertise to reduce the burden of women’s domestic labour.
 The 1921 census recorded 46 women professional engineers and during the 1920s women were admitted for the first time to many of the established engineering institutions including Dorothèe Pullinger, Institution of Automobile Engineer, 1920; Rachel Parsons, Institution of Naval Architects 1922; Verena Holmes Institution of Mechanical Engineers, 1924; Dorothy Buchanan, Institution of Civil Engineers, 1927.